MonkeyOfRoll/ecs-test-tb-jest/README.md

 - The dialog modal is tricky to read, would be good to be ably to test tag the div with the text (equally, this may be a test thing...
 JQuery may provide a more robust locator strategy)
 - Correct ESLint Warnings
 - GitHub is reporting some security vulnerabilities in the libraries used - these should be updated (along with the version of node in the Dockerfile)
+- Have an option to Mock the response from ECSD-QA-tech-test
 ## Running the tests

 Run either `yarn test` or `npm test`... after starting the app